ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 .. tip:: You can use ``make livehtml`` instead of ``make html`` which opens a new browser that synchronizes live with changes that you make locally (uses `sphinx-autobuild <https://github.com/executablebooks/sphinx-autobuild>`_).

+.. tip:: Use ``make docs`` to build doxygen and the sphinx exactly as it is used in the build pipeline, see :ref:`ci`.

 .. image:: https://images2.imgbox.com/ed/32/B0uTI8EZ_o.gif
   :width: 500
   :align: center